 Sexual assault, stalking, & relationship violence are crimes.
-SUDPS can initiate a criminal investigation that is separate from Stanford’s Title IX process.
+SUDPS can initiate a criminal investigation that is separate from Stanford’s Title IX Procedure.
 A criminal investigation does not relieve the University of its obligation to respond under Title IX.
 Both a criminal and a University investigation may proceed simultaneously, and neither process is instigated by the initiation of the other process.
 The University will assist you in contacting SUDPS or the jurisdiction where an incident took place, at your request.

 Emergency line: 911 (9-911 from a campus phone)